kcm0987/fintrack/README.md

-# FinTrack Frontend
+# FinTrack

-FinTrack is a React-based frontend application designed to help users track their financial activities and manage their budgets effectively.
+FinTrack is a React-based application designed to help users track their financial activities and manage their budgets effectively.

 ## Getting Started

-To get started with the FinTrack frontend application, follow these steps:
+To get started with the FinTrack application, follow these steps:

 ### Prerequisites